Kong/docs.konghq.com/src/gateway/kong-production/monitoring/statsd.md

    ```

    The script has also installed a mock service to make testing easier.
 You will use this
-   service later to generate monitoring data.
+   service later to generate metrics data.
 You can send a sample request with:

    ```sh
    curl localhost:8000/mock/requests